Vintage Computer Chip Collectibles, Memorabilia & Jewelry

 Item #824

 Aluminum paperweight from Tandem Computers features a small holographic replica of a multi-chip Silicon Wafer that would have been the type of memory storage used in their V90 mass storage system.
+It was designed to be used with Tandem Computer's high-end NonStop Cyclone mainframe computer systems.

 The V90 storage subsystem used memory technology designed by Anamartic Ltd. and was fabricated by Fujitsu.
 The memory was constructed from an entire, uncut Silicon wafer with circuitry designed to detect and route around faulty cells.